jmalicki/repo-intel/docs/projects/pattern-matcher/README.md

 5. **No human interaction** - fully automated script

 **The script follows a hardcoded list** - it doesn't decide what files to look at, it just checks the predefined list.

+**This means it will miss**:
+- Projects with non-standard file locations
+- Projects using different security tools
+- Projects with custom implementations
+- Projects with novel approaches

 ## Design Principles